 Soft & pillowy with a nutty undertone is what I have for the 3rd day of the Twelve Days of Christmas Cookies.
+Add these Mascarpone Pistachio Cookies to your holiday baking this year.
 Mascarpone often gets overlooked in baking in favour of the more popular cream cheese.
-But it's adds a bit of a sophisticated touch and a subtle flavour that's feels a bit more grown up.
-Add pistachios and you've got yourself an exotic Christmas cookie!
+But it’s adds a bit of a sophisticated touch and a subtle flavour that’s feels a bit more grown up.
+Add pistachios and you’ve got yourself an exotic Christmas cookie!

 Optional.
 You can choose to toast the nuts before using.
 Yes, this does give them more flavour for sure.
 I didn’t do it for this recipe but have toasted nuts for lots of recipes before.
 If you are going down that route, here’s what you need to do.
 Preheat the oven to 350 degrees F. Put the nuts on a large baking tray so they are not overlapping.
 Bake them in the oven for about 5 – 7 minutes.
 Keep an eye on them so they don’t burn.
 Let them cool before adding them to the batter if you chose to toast them.

 - Okay, so here you can see the cookie dough all put together.
 I combined the dry ingredients in a bowl and set them aside.
 In my mixing bowl, I gently whisked the mascarpone, butter and sugar together.
 Then I added the vanilla and eggs and mixed until it just came together.
 You’re not looking to mix the batter too long.
 Then the dry ingredients were added until combined.
 And finally those nuts.
 Remember if you choose to toast the nuts, let them cool completely before adding to the cookie dough.